altmp/altv-docs/articles/configs/server.md

     bitrate: 64000,
     # The secret for the external server (only needed when using externalHost)
     externalSecret: "secret123",
-    # The external host address
+    # The external host address (leave 127.0.0.1 if voice-server is on same machine)
     externalHost: "127.0.0.1",
     # The external host port
     externalPort: 7798,
-    # The external host public address (should be the ip address of your server)
+    # The external host public address (should be the ip address of your server, not localhost!)
-    externalPublicHost: "127.0.0.1",
+    externalPublicHost: "xx.xx.xx.xx",
     # The external host public port
     externalPublicPort: 7799
 }